 A very young horse may be called a "filly foal" or "colt foal."
 When a colt is weaned, it may be called a "weanling colt," and when it reaches the age of one, it may be called a "yearling colt" (or simply "yearling").
 You might hear a colt over the age of one or two called a "stud colt."

 Characteristics of Colts

-In the horse racing world, a colt is a young male horse between the ages of two and five.
-There are usually races for colts and for fillies.
-After the age of five colts are called either stallions or geldings.
-In a race, a filly may be any female horse running under the age of five years old.
-After the age of four, a filly will be a mare.
+The horse-racing world has a stricter definition of the word "colt": a young male horse between the ages of two and five.
+Races for colts and fillies are commonplace.
+After the age of five, colts are called either stallions or geldings.
+In a race, a filly may be any female horse younger than five years old.
+After the age of four, a filly is called a mare.

 All young equids, including donkeys, ponies, mules, zebras, and onagers, share the definitions of "colt" and "filly."
 Thus, you might hear someone talking about a donkey filly or pony colt.